ps2-controller/Antidosis/README.md

 Antidosis solves this issue by removing the need for controller requirements to preserve share value.
 If a token-owner loses their private key, one of the two following possibilities guarantees redeemability of the underlying asset's value:

-- Their escrowed funds run out, and they are no longer able to pay taxes; this opens the market for anyone to declare a nonzero valuation and claim ownership of the tokens
+- Their escrowed funds run out, and they are no longer able to pay taxes; this opens the market for anyone to declare a nonzero valuation and claim ownership of the tokens.
-- Another owner purchases the tokens from the burned address at the declared valuation
+- Another owner purchases the tokens from the burned address at the declared valuation.
+No action from the burned address is required.

-This ensures that the underlying asset always remains redeemable at market rate while preserving settlement at the blockchain layer.
+This ensures that the underlying asset always remains redeemable at market rate while preserving settlement for share ownership at the blockchain layer.